mbwong/mbwong.github.com/_posts/2014-03-13-programming-for-beginner-economists.md

 Stata is quite easy to use out of the box.
 You fire it up and type in the right commands for what you want to do interactively.
 It also has handy tools for browsing the dataset.
 It's designed very much with the social scientist in mind, which means that most of the things you learn econometrics map directly to some command in Stata.
 It's well documented and probably the most commonly used language by economists.
 But it is not free.

 R has similar functionality.
 What's different is that R is open source.
 So it's free.
 It's also more flexible language.
 It has a ton of open source packages for almost any kind of statistics you might want to do.
-It is more often the go-to choice for statisticians who want fancier tools to do forecasting.
+For the reason it is the go-to choice for statisticians who want fancy tools to do prediction.
+But because it's open source, I've found that the quality of the packages is not always great.
+For example, I found dealing with panel data much easier in Stata.

 If you want to estimate a structural model or simulate data, you might want to learn Matlab as well.
 Matlab stands for matrix laboratory and as its name implies, it is extremely good at matrix operations and offers a level of customization that is generally difficult to achieve in R or Stata.
 For example, if you derived some formula in an econometric class and want to implement it, you can easily do that in Matlab.